-Today the trails gradually descend to Melamchi Pul Bazaar through meadows and cultivated fields.
-On the way, you come across several old villages.
-With the spectacular Mountain View, you will get to interact with local and friendly people.
-From here, take a drive of around 3-4 hrs to the Kathmandu valley.
+Today we take the short way to Timbu village about 2 and half hour walking.
+From here, take a drive of around 5 hrs drive to the Kathmandu valley.
 Enjoy the panoramic views all the way, enjoying the fresh air and forested road.
-Drive back to Kathmandu by bus or private vehicle; join Nepali cultural dinner in the evening overnight in Kathmandu hotel.
+Drive back to Kathmandu by bus or private vehicle.

 Not satisfied with this itinerary?
 Cutomize Now

 |Year||Start Date||Trip Duration||Cost/Person||Group Size||Join Group|

 |2020||07 jan||05 days||US$ 520||2-16 Pax||Join Group|

 |2020||11 jan||05 days||US$ 520||2-16 Pax||Join Group|